 Scythian Lamb Facts

-- The Scythian Lamb presents a rather remarkable appearance to all who see it.
+- The incredible Scythian Lamb presents a remarkable appearance to all who see it.
 Further, the incredible plant has its own footnote in history.
-This occurred because some ancient peoples believed it actually produced sheep.
+This occurred because some ancient peoples believed the distinctive plant actually produced sheep.

 - But, this unusual species does have very useful properties.
 In fact, it has chemical properties which give it legitimate medicinal uses.
-Consequently, this plant remains a common ingredient in folk medicine even today, within its native habitat range.
+This plant remains a common ingredient in folk medicine even today, within its native habitat range.

-- The Scythian Lamb has a comparatively broad endemic range, compared to related species.
+- The Scythian Lamb has a broad endemic range, compared to related species.
 Despite this, its numbers continue to decline.
-This trend appears to be primarily due to its being extensively collected throughout much of its range.
+This trend appears to be primarily due to its being extensively collected throughout much of its endemic range.

 - It should be noted that another deceptive characteristic of the plant also exist.
 Despite its low-slung stature, this distinctive species actually belongs to the tree fern family.
-As remains true of many tree ferns, it also tends to develop in colonies
+As a result, as remains true of many tree ferns, it also tends to develop in colonies.

 Scythian Lamb Physical Description

 But, the rhizomes of the species garner the most interest.
 This part of the plant evolved a covering of long, golden colored hairs resembling sheep’s wool.
 This also grows extremely thick in nature.
 This evergreen fern grows slowly, and typically in alkali-rich soils.